Discovery (observation)

 Discovery is the act of detecting something new, or something previously unrecognized as meaningful.
-In sciences and academic disciplines, discovery is the observation of new phenomena, new actions, or new events and involves providing new reasoning to explain the knowledge gathered through such observations, using knowledge previously acquired through abstract thought and from everyday experiences.
+In the sciences and other academic disciplines, discovery is the observation of new phenomena, new actions, or new events and involves providing new reasoning to explain the knowledge gathered through such observations, using knowledge previously acquired through abstract thought and from everyday experiences.

 Some discoveries represent a radical breakthrough in knowledge or technology.
 Others are based on earlier discoveries, collaborations or ideas.
 In such cases, the process of discovery requires at least the awareness that an existing concept or method could be modified or transformed.
 New discoveries are made using various senses, and are usually added to pre-existing knowledge.
 Questioning plays a key role in discovery; discoveries are often made due to questions.
 Some discoveries lead to the invention of objects, processes, or techniques.

 Science

-Within scientific disciplines, discovery is the observation of new phenomena, actions, or events that helps explain the knowledge gathered through previously acquired scientific evidence.
-Discovery is made by providing observational evidence and attempts to develop an initial, rough understanding of some phenomenon.
+Within scientific disciplines, discovery is the observation of new phenomena, actions, or events that help explain the knowledge gathered through previously acquired scientific evidence.
+Discovery is made by providing observational evidence and attempting to develop an initial, rough understanding of some phenomenon.

 Within the field of particle physics, there is an accepted requirement for defining a discovery: a five-sigma level of certainty.
 This level defines how statistically unlikely it is that an experimental result is due to chance.
-The combination of a five-sigma level of certainty, and independent confirmation by other experiments, turn findings into accepted discoveries.
+The combination of a five-sigma level of certainty and independent confirmation by other experiments turns findings into accepted discoveries.